telicent-oss/jena-fuseki-kafka/README.md

 the desired value via the `fk:config` property, e.g. in our earlier example this was set to `1000`.
-Note that Fuseki Kafka **does not** guarantee to honour this batch size exactly and uses various heuristics to decide when to commit a batch, e.g., if it has fully caught up with the Kafka topic (i.e. lag is `0`), if there's events buffered in memory from earlier Kafka polling, if it hasn't committed in a certain time window etc.  Please see JavaDoc on `FusekiProjector` which implements the batching logic for more details.
+Note that Fuseki Kafka **does not** guarantee to honour this batch size exactly and uses various heuristics to decide when to commit a batch, e.g., if it has fully caught up with the Kafka topic (i.e. lag is `0`), if there's events buffered in memory from earlier Kafka polling, if it hasn't committed a transaction within a certain time window etc.  Please see JavaDoc on `FusekiProjector` which implements the batching logic for more details.
 In general it aims to maximise batch size, and minimise the number of transactions wherever possible, while ensuring timely application of events to the target dataset.

 ### Error Handling

 By default error handling is off as of `2.0.0`, if a malformed event is received on the Kafka topic(s), or an event cannot be applied, then processing aborts and no further events will be read from Kafka.
-This default behaviour was changed from the 1.x releases as in those it was possible for a malformed/misapplied event to cause an entire batch of events to be discarded and not applied leading to data loss.
+This default behaviour was changed from the 1.x releases as in those it was possible for a malformed/misapplied event to cause an entire batch of events to be discarded and not applied potentially leading to data loss.

 For robust error handling we strongly recommend that you use the new `fk:dlqTopic` property to specify a Dead Letter Queue (DLQ) topic to which malformed/misapplied events will be written.
 A `Dead-Letter-Reason` header will be added to